PacktPublishing/Node.js-Testing-Best-Practices/README.md

 This is the code repository for Node.js Testing Best Practices, published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.

 ## Prerequisites:
-* NodeJS 12.6 or higher
+* built with NodeJS 12.6 (may work with lower versions, but not tested)

 ## Usage: